collinxchu/Attorney-Online-Vidya-Update/README.md

 * Added [P5] Beneath the Mask
 * Added Don Paolo's theme
 * Bonny and Betty fixes and new emotes
-* Thalassa's fixes and new emotes
+* Thalassa fixes and new emotes
 * Bonnie_Karin fixes
 * Vasquez fixes
+* Kirigiri fixes
+* Ibuki fixes
+* Komaeda blinkings
+* Lang fixes
 * Kazuma's Hold It voiceline and bubble
 * Barok's new sfx rips for bottle throw and henshin
 * Apollo damage emote is now similar to the one in the games
-* Komaeda blinkings
-* Kirigiri fixes
-* Ibuki fixes

 ## Upcoming Changes
 * Nothing